Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Main Result

 \begin{As} There exist positive constants $L$ and $M$ such that every $\varphi \in \Phi \cup \{\varphi^*\}$ satisfies the inequalities

 Moreover, for any $\varphi \in \Phi \cup \{\varphi^*\}$ it holds that $\cT_\infty \varphi = 0$. \end{As}

 We have to introduce the requirement $\cT_\infty \varphi = 0$ for all $\varphi \in \Phi \cup \{\varphi^*\}$ because of the fact that Schr\"odinger log-potentials are defined up to an additive constant.
 Thus, the condition $\cT_\infty \varphi = 0$ helps us to avoid ambiguity.
 Assumption \ref{as:log-potential_quadratic_growth}, together with Assumptions \ref{as:bounded_support} and \ref{as:sub_gaussian_density}, ensures that the random variables $\varphi(Y_i)$, $1 \leq i \leq n$, and $\log \cT_T[e^\varphi](Z_j)$, $1 \leq j \leq n$, are sub-exponential.
-This allows us to quantify deviations of the empirical risk $\hat\cL(\varphi)$ (see \eqref{eq:emp-obj}) from its expectation using concentration inequalities.
-In \citep{puchkin25}, the authors provided several examples of reference classes satisfying Assumption \ref{as:log-potential_quadratic_growth} including classes of ReLU neural networks and classes of logarithms of Gaussian mixtures.
+This allows us to quantify deviations of the empirical risk \eqref{eq:emp-obj} from its expectation using concentration inequalities.
+In \cite{puchkin25}, the authors provided several examples of reference classes satisfying Assumption \ref{as:log-potential_quadratic_growth}, including classes of ReLU neural networks and classes of logarithms of Gaussian mixtures.
 We will use the last ones in Section \ref{sec:numerical} with numerical experiments.
-According to \cite[Theorem 3.4]{Korotin2024}, Gaussian mixtures possess a uniform approximation property.
+According to \citet[Theorem 3.4]{Korotin2024}, Gaussian mixtures possess a uniform approximation property.
 For this reason, a proper choice of a Gaussian mixtures class may lead to convincing practical results.
+Further discussion of Assumption \ref{as:log-potential_quadratic_growth} is deferred to Appendix \ref{sec:discussion}.